insharahmani/Data-Warehouse-Project/README.md

 # 🚀 Sparkify Data Warehouse on AWS Redshift

-This project builds a fully scalable **cloud-based Data Warehouse** for **Sparkify**, a music streaming startup.
+This project builds a scalable **cloud-based Data Warehouse** for Sparkify, a music streaming startup.
-The system extracts raw JSON files from **Amazon S3**, stages them in **Amazon Redshift**, and loads them into a **Star Schema** optimized for analytics.
+It extracts raw JSON files from **Amazon S3**, stages them in **Amazon Redshift**, and loads them into a **Star Schema** optimized for analytics.

 ---

 ## 📌 Project Overview

-Sparkify’s user base and song catalog have expanded, requiring a shift from local processing to a cloud-based warehouse.
+Sparkify’s growing dataset required a cloud-based warehouse for faster analytics and scalability.

-This project develops an automated **ETL pipeline** that:
+This project creates an automated **ETL pipeline** that:

 - Loads song metadata & user activity logs from S3
-- Stages data in Redshift using the `COPY` command
+- Uses Redshift `COPY` command to load staging tables
 - Transforms and inserts data into fact & dimension tables
-- Supports analysis of user behavior and listening patterns
+- Supports analytics on user listening behavior

 ---

 ## 📂 Datasets

-### 🎵 Song Dataset
+### 🎵 Song Dataset (JSON)
-Stored as JSON files in S3 (subset of the Million Song Dataset).

 Example:
 ```json
 {